 - Natural ingredients that contain antioxidants, vitamins, and moisturizing agents such as bananas, avocados, honey, oatmeal, and yogurt.

 - A high quality moisturizer with vitamin E, or a pure and natural cocoa butter cream can also do wonders.
-One moisturizer that we really like to help prevent stretch marks is Mama Mio O-mega Body Oil.
+One moisturizer that we really like to help prevent stretch marks is Mama Mio Megamama Super-Rich Omega Body Lotion.

 Don’t Make Them Worse!